 Exceptions to Credit Card Debt Discharge

 Credit card debts incurred because of fraud, misrepresentation, or false pretenses are presumptively not dischargeable.
-For example, if you buy more than $650 worth of luxury goods of services within 90 days of filing for bankruptcy and charge the luxury goods or services to your credit card, the debt is presumptively non-dischargeable.
+For example, if you buy more than $725 worth of luxury goods or services within 90 days of filing for bankruptcy and charge the luxury goods or services to your credit card, the debt is presumptively non-dischargeable.
 Any goods that are more than what is necessary to support you or your dependents are considered luxury goods or services.
-Similarly, if you use a credit card to get cash advances of over $925 within the 70 days preceding your bankruptcy filing, the debt is presumptively non-dischargeable regardless of what you use the cash advance for.
+Similarly, if you use a credit card to get cash advances of over $1,000 within the 70 days preceding your bankruptcy filing, the debt is presumptively non-dischargeable regardless of what you use the cash advance for.
+These numbers change periodically.
 Although these two examples are presumptively the result of false misrepresentation, fraud, or false pretense, you can try to prove that you intended to repay the charges and believed you could.

 Can Credit Card Companies Challenge Dischargeability?